LoM-333/QGLearn/README.md

 # QGLearn
 QGLearn is a group of students brought together through the internships program held by QWorld.
 Led by Vesselin Gueorguiev, our product strives to accomplish the goals of QIntern's Project 9: gamifying quantum subjects.
 Our work is constrained by factors such as time (one month), distance (involvement of various continents), and the limitations of replicating quantum technologies on classical computers.
 Additionally, our skills range from classical programming to AI engineering.
-For this project, most of our interns needed to pick up game design and an understanding of related quantum topics.
+Most of our team members needed to pick up game design and an understanding of related quantum topics.
 <br>

 ## Abstract